juniordiscart/ImpossibleOdds-Toolkit/README.md

 The Impossible Odds C# Toolkit for Unity is a set of carefully crafted tools to help you kickstart your project's codebase.
 It's designed with ease-of-use in mind, provide tools to keep your codebase clean and efficient.
 It combines several utilities and frameworks to help you think more about your game and gameplay design rather than code design.

-You can expect to find the following features in this tookit:
+You can expect to find the following features in this toolkit:

 * [Core utilities](#core-utilities): extension and utility functions to speed-up programming work and reduce boiler-plate code.
 * [Dependency injection](#dependency-injection): keep your code organized and clean by removing tightly coupled design patterns.